kurtlindberg/qpt_mixsiar/README.md

 ## Study site: Lake Qaupat (QPT)

-Lake Qaupat (QPT) is located in southern Baffin Island near the city of Iqaluit and Frobisher Bay (63.68&deg;N, 68.20W)
+Lake Qaupat (QPT) is located in southern Baffin Island near the city of Iqaluit and Frobisher Bay (63.68&deg;N, 68.20&deg;W).
+The modern catchment vegetation is predominantly shrubs on land, including *Betula nana* and *Salix arctica*, and submerged aquatic mosses within the lake, such as *Calliergon richardsonii* (Hollister et al., 2022).

+Sedimentary ancient DNA (*seda*DNA) evidence revealed that *Betula* sp. first colonized the catchment at 6.1 ka (Crump et al., 2019), following local Laurentide Ice Sheet deglaciation around ~9-8 ka (Miller, 1980).
+However, *seda*DNA can only be interpreted on a presence/absence basis, leaving questions about how the overall catchment vegetation community and biomass may have changed following *Betula* sp. colonization.

+To address these questions, we use the Bayesian mixing model framework, MixSIAR (Stock et al., 2018), to quantitatively estimate the sources of plant waxes post-*Betula* sp. colonization to represent changes in vegetation/biomass.

+**[INSERT FIGURE HERE]**

 ## Data: Plant Wax *n*-alkanoic acids

 ## MixSIAR Workflow